Beautiful Boy (Darling Boy): Celine Dion version

-"Beautiful Boy" was recorded by Celine Dion for her album, Miracle (2004).
-It was released on 4 October 2004, in North America and parts of Europe as the first promotional single.
+Celine Dion recorded "Beautiful Boy" for her 2004 album Miracle.
+The track was issued on 4 October 2004 in North America and selected European territories as the album's first promotional single.
+Dion promoted the song with several US television appearances, including a performance on Live with Regis and Kelly.

-The song reached number two on the Quebec Airplay Chart.
-"Beautiful Boy" was also popular on adult contemporary charts, peaking at number 18 in the US and number 23 in Canada.
-It also reached number 30 on the Hungarian Airplay Chart.
+Commercial performance

-Dion performed this song on a few US TV shows, including Live with Regis and Kelly.
+The recording achieved moderate commercial success.
+It reached number two on the Quebec radio chart and performed well on adult contemporary formats, peaking at number 18 in the United States and number 23 in Canada.
+In Hungary, it reached number 30 on the national airplay chart.